How do you speed up or slow down an animated gif in photoshop?

 In this tutorial, we’re going to explore how to edit GIFs in Photoshop.
 GIF stands for Graphics Interchange Format and was invented in 1987 by Steve Wilhite.
 It has now become synonymous with internet memes and is one of the most powerful visual media available on the internet.

-However, unlike images and video, GIFs remain shrouded in mystery as to how they are created and worked with.
+However, unlike images and videos, GIFs remain shrouded in mystery as to how they are created and worked with.
 Today we will uncover some of the mystery!